Tag Archive: Ronnell Higgins

 A revised University provision requiring Yale Police Department officers to undergo annual firearm qualification threatens officers’ job security, members of the Yale Police Benevolent Association say.

 The firearm guideline, called the Firearms Qualification General Order 302C, was enacted on June 30 and outlines specific instances in which YPD officers can have their employment suspended because of lack of gun proficiency.
-As currently stated in the provision, YPD members must go through annual firearm qualification as a prerequisite for regular patrol duty.
+As currently stated in the provision, YPD members must go through annual firearm classes as a prerequisite for regular patrol duty.
 If officers fail to qualify on the first two appointments, they enter a 30-day remedial firearms training period, during which they must surrender their department-issued firearms and conduct light duty possession-restricted assignments inside the YPD building.

 If officers do not reach the designated level of gun proficiency within 30 days after remedial training , they are subjected to disciplinary action that can be as severe as employment termination.
 But the YPBA, a union that represents 65 patrols and six non-supervising detectives employed by the YPD, claims that the policy change will expose its members to unfair disciplinary practices.